-Can you even begin to imagine what this positivity can do to everyone around you?
+Can you even begin to imagine what this positivity would do to everyone around you?

-What effect would have on the peace of mind of those closest to you?
-On the faith, creativity, and productivity of your remote workforce?
+What effect this would have on the peace of mind of those closest to you?
+How it would impact the faith, creativity, and productivity of your remote workforce?

-What ripple effects this would have on the world?
+Imagine the ripple effects this would have on the world.

-Here’s my final question for you, one I hope every leader and every single individual with any form of influence over others asks themselves today.
+Here’s my final question for you, one I hope every leader and every single individual with any form of influence asks themselves today.

 What if you were the kind of person that rose during this time?